DIPSAS/DockerFeed/README.md

     - Alternatively, any present `.env` will be considered as a file with environment variables to expose.
   - `-r/--read` with a list of files containing stacks to handle, thus each line in the file is the name of a stack to handle.
     - `dockerf deploy -r stackList.txt stackList2.txt`
   - `--output-folder` to specify a destination folder for pulling stack files with 'pull'.
-Default is `./stacks/`.
+Default is `./output/`.
-  - `--ignored-stacks` followed by a list of stacks to ignore.
+  - `--ignored` followed by a list of stacks or modules to ignore.
   - `--logs-folder` to specify folder for storing log files when executing batch processes with 'run'.
 Default is './logs'.
   - `--no-logs` to drop storing log files when executing batch processes with 'run'.
   - `--verify-stacks-on-deploy` to deploy only valid stacks.